-Behavioral health - The Monterey County Behavioral Health (MCBH) department partners in the efforts against homelessness by participating in the local coordinated entry system (CES), attending the monthly Youth Systems meeting, co-funding PSH and TH programs, and leading the community to the successful award of three No Place Like Home projects.
+Behavioral health - The Monterey County Behavioral Health (MCBH) bureau of the County Health Department partners in the effort to reduce homelessness by participating in the local coordinated entry system (CES), contributing to the monthly Youth Systems meeting, co-funding Permanent Supportive Housing (PSH) and Transitional Housing programs (TH)and leading the community in three successful bids for "No Place Like Home" projects.
 MCBH is also one of the key sponsors of the biennial point-in-time count.

-Social services - The CoC has strong relationships with the County of Monterey's Department of Social Services and the County of San Benito's Health and Human Services Agency.
-In Monterey, DSS cosponsored a one-of-a-kind Youth RRH program, invests and participates in CES, is a key sponsor of the biennial point-in-time count, co-managed Project Roomkey, participated in the activities related to the 5 YR Plan and the Coordinated Community Plan to End Youth Homelessness, entered into a data-sharing agreement, has an appointed seat on the Leadership Council, administers the Inclement Weather Voucher program, and provides the primary operational funding for CoC administration.
-Many of these activities are mirrored in San Benito County.
-In addition, the Homeless Disability Assistance Program (HDAP), Family Stabilization Programs (FSP), and the Housing Support Program (HSP), which are administered by Departments of Social Services, participate in CES and HMIS.
+Social services - The Monterey County Department of Social Services (DSS) serves as the representing applicant for all rounds of HHAP on behalf of Monterey County due to its long standing and strong relationships with the CoC, local homeless provider network, and the County of San Benito's Health and Human Services Agency.
+In Monterey, DSS co-sponsored a one-of-a-kind Youth RRH program, invests and participates in CES, is a key sponsor of the biennial point-in-time count, co-managed Project Roomkey, participates in the activities related to the five year plan and the Coordinated Community Plan to End Youth Homelessness, entered into a HMIS data-sharing agreement with the CoC, has an appointed seat on the Leadership Council, administers the Inclement Weather Voucher program, and provides the primary operational funding for CoC administration.
+Many of these activities are similarly undertaken by San Benito County's Department of Social Services.
+In addition, the Homeless Disability Assistance Program (HDAP), Family Stabilization Programs (FSP), and the Housing Support Program (HSP), which are administered by both counties' Departments of Social Services, participate in CES and HMIS.
 Justice entities - The CoC currently has a representative from Parole serving as a voting member on the Leadership Council.
-Other entities like the Community Action Board - Reentry Services and San Benito County Parole agents have participated in targeted activities like the 100 Day Challenge to End Youth Homelessness and Youth Systems meetings.
-Monterey County also has its very own Homeless Veterans Court, where the CoC may refer clients that may be eligible for streamlined court services.

-People with lived experiences of homelessness - The CoC has 3 voting seats reserved for people with lived experience (PLE), two of which are from the Youth Action Board.
-As the CoC lead agency, CHSP's Board of Directors also approved two positions for PLE and two paid staffing positions to support the overhaul of CES and the programming and monitoring function of the CoC.
-CHSP Executive Director holds regular meetings with the leaders of the Homeless Union to ensure open and transparent communication with people suffering from homelessness.
+Other entities like the Community Action Board, Reentry Services, and San Benito County Parole agents have participate in targeted activities, such as the 100 Day Challenge to End Youth Homelessness and Youth Systems meetings.
+Monterey County also has its own Homeless Veterans Court, to which the CoC can refer clients that may be eligible for streamlined court services.
+People with lived experiences of homelessness - The CoC has three voting seats reserved for people with lived experience (PLE).
+Two seats are designated by the Youth Action Board.
+As the CoC lead agency, the Coalition of Homeless Service Providers' (CHSP)' Board of Directors also approved two paid staffing positions for PLE at CHSP to support the overhaul of CES and the programming and monitoring function of the CoC.
+CHSP Executive Director holds regular meetings with the leaders of the Homeless Union to cultivate open and transparent communication with people experiencing homelessness.